Local criminal injuries compensation solicitors

 - have been injured seriously enough to qualify for the minimum award of £1,000;

 - be a blameless victim of a crime of violence – though it is not necessary for the offender to have been convicted or charged with the crime;

 - have made your application for CICA compensation within two years of the incident occurring.
 In the case of a child, the claim must be made before they turn 20.
-In exceptional circumstances the Authority may waive the 2 year time limit.
+In exceptional circumstances, such as cases of abuse, the Authority may waive the 2 year time limit.